Solve all your dilemmas and read the answers to the most common question: What does CBD stand for?

 What Is CBD Oil Compared to Marijuana Oil?

 By botanical standards, marijuana and hemp are both cannabis.
-In common terms, marijuana is the named used often for cannabis strains with THC.
+In common terms, marijuana is the name that is often used for cannabis strains with THC.

 Strains without THC are informally classified as hemp.